 I. CELL PHONE POLICY

 Students are only permitted to use their cell phone in the cafeteria or the library unless given permission by the teacher to use their cell phone in the classroom.
-Any cell phone that is seen or heard in the hallway or the classroom without permission will be confiscated.
-Students should refrain from using their cell phone during school.
+Any cell phone that is seen or heard in the hallway or the classroom without permission will confiscated.
+Students should refrain from using their cell phones during school.

 II.
 ATTENDANCE POLICY